 We argue that in American culture we tend to elevate family — both the kind we are born into and the kind we form through romantic relationships — above friendship.
 Research shows, however, that having non-romantic confidants is more strongly related to physical and mental health than romantic partnership.
 In light of this, we offer a feminist defense of friendship.
 We challenge the idea that forming healthy, supportive friendships is less important than finding Mr. or Mrs. Right.
 We also review cultural messages about friendship and show how these messages intersect with an emphasis on heterosexual relationships in ways that undermine women’s ability to be friends with women, men’s ability to be friends with men, and men and women’s ability to befriend each other.

 We close, as we begin, with cuteness.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.